Rebbit13/TodoApp/README.md

   * "api/task/{task_id}" - the path to GET concrete task, to PUT updates to an existing task and to DELETE it.

-- models - contain classes to verify and send to a db.
+- models - contains classes to verify and send to a db.
-  * Task - a concrete todo with attr:
+  * Task - a concrete todo with attrs:
     * id - primary key
     * title - title of the task, cannot be more than 150 chars
     * content - description of the task